NickSpringall/workbook/workbook.md

 ```

-If we attempt to use the same logic to sort a list of numbers we find that even though the elements are the number data type, the method coerces them into strings and arranges them into alphabetic order.
+If we attempt to use the same logic to sort a list of numbers, we find that even though the elements are the number data type, the method coerces them into strings and arranges them into alphabetic order.

 ```js
 let someArray = [100, 2, 390, 28, 9, 6000]